 Meet Our Board Members

-Amy followed her family’s footsteps and relocated to Jerusalem in 2013, where she worked as overseas director of Bat Melech: The International Jewish Women’s Shelter for the past two and a half years.
-Amy made aliyah in August 2014, married the love of her life David Abitbol in October 2014 and is currently enrolled in a graduate degree in Natural Resource Management and Environmental Studies at the Hebrew University of Jerusalem.
-Amy moonlights as a yoga and acroyoga instructor, and looks forward to welcoming the new cohort of AJLI fellows to Israel!
+Amy followed her family’s footsteps and relocated to Jerusalem in 2013, where she worked as overseas director of Bat Melech: The International Jewish Women’s Shelter.
+Amy made aliyah in August 2014, completed a graduate degree in Natural Resource Management and Environmental Studies at the Hebrew University of Jerusalem and currently leads a yoga and mindfulness community in Jerusalem where she lives with her two beautiful children.
+Amy looks forward to welcoming the new cohort of AJLI fellows to Israel!

 Jonathan Goldberg lives in Oakland, California, with his partner and their 2 young children, where he is the founder and managing director of Gentico Consulting Corporation, a boutique consulting firm focused on internal audit and accounting services.